RealToughCookies/neural-network-hello-world/README.md

 This trains a CNN on FashionMNIST, exports to TorchScript/ONNX, and validates both backends produce identical predictions.
 See `Makefile` for individual targets: `train-cnn`, `export`, `predict`, `compare`, `tune`, `clean`.

+GitHub Actions runs automated smoke tests on push/PR to validate the training pipeline, model export, and inference backends.

 ## Usage

 Train the model: